-The Music and Performing Arts & Education programmes help develop our students into artistic teachers who are able to educate people of all ages.
+The Educational master in Music & Performing Arts helps develop our students into artistic teachers who are able to educate people of all ages.
 We achieve this by means of a study programme which has the following characteristics:

 - Autonomy: In our view, a good teacher is someone who is artistic, inventive, self-aware, and individualistic, and who manages to develop his or her own teaching products and processes and devise creative answers in a range of teaching situations.